k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/05_define_the_interfaces_example_and_exercises.md

 ### **Exercise – Define Your Project’s Interfaces and Validate Them**

 Your Customer’s 360 view requires additional data such as Billing and Order.
-Using the training materials covered so far and the above example, configure the following DB interfaces:
+Using the Training materials covered so far and the above example, configure the following DB interfaces:

  **BILLING_DB Details**